Amy Wax: Legal career

-Wax is the Robert Mundheim Professor of Law at the University of Pennsylvania Law School, having joined the law school's faculty in 2001.
+In July 2001, Wax became a professor at the University of Pennsylvania Law School, receiving the university's appointment as the Robert Mundheim Professor of Law in May 2007.
 She received both the A. Leo Levin Award for Excellence in an Introductory Course, and the Harvey Levin Memorial Award for Teaching Excellence.
 In 2015, she received a Lindback Award for Distinguished Teaching, making her one of three Penn Law professors to have received the award in 20 years.

 Her academic focus is on social welfare law and policy, and the relationship of the family, the workplace, and labor markets.
 Wax authored Race, Wrongs, and Remedies: Group Justice in the 21st Century (2009).